solana-labs/solana-program-library/docs/src/stake-pool.md

 Over time, as the stakes in the stake pool accrue staking rewards, the user's fractional ownership will be worth more than their initial deposit.
-Whenever the user chooses, they can withdraw activated stake in exchange for their SPL pool tokens.
+Whenever the user chooses, they can use the `withdraw-stake` instruction to withdraw an activated stake account in exchange for their SPL pool tokens.
+The user will get back a SOL stake account immediately.

+Note: if the user wants to withdraw the SOL in the stake account, they must first deactivate the stake account and wait until the next epoch boundary (maximum 2 days).
+Once the stake is inactive, they can freely withdraw the SOL.

 The stake pool staker can add and remove validators, or rebalance the pool by decreasing the stake on a validator, waiting an epoch to move it into the stake